MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 Original Firmware [HERE](https://github.com/MaslowCNC/Firmware/releases/)

-Official step by step asembly guide [HERE](https://www.maslowcnc.com/assemblyguide).
+Official step by step assembly guide [HERE](https://www.maslowcnc.com/assemblyguide).

 Check out the MaslowCommunityGarden.org website where users are posting, and sharing their amazing work for free [HERE](http://maslowcommunitygarden.org/index.html).
 Just click on any project you like and download the files to recreate their work.